NERC-CEH/nerc-ceh.github.io/version_control/exercise2.md

 https://nerc-ceh.github.io/version_control/exercises

-[Exercise 1.](https://nerc-ceh.github.io/version_control/exercise1) Create and manage your first Git repository [Exercise 2.](https://nerc-ceh.github.io/version_control/exercise2) Work online with Github [Exercise 3.](https://nerc-ceh.github.io/version_control/exercise3) Team work via branching/merging and pull requests
+- [Exercise 1.](https://nerc-ceh.github.io/version_control/exercise1) Create and manage your first Git repository
+- [Exercise 2.](https://nerc-ceh.github.io/version_control/exercise2) Work online with Github
+- [Exercise 3.](https://nerc-ceh.github.io/version_control/exercise3) Team work via branching/merging and pull requests

-## Exercise 2.
+# Exercise 2.
 Work on-line with Github
-Throughout Exercise 1 your Git repository only existed locally to you inside your project folder.
-You will now learn about hosting it remotely.  **Github** is a service that allows you to host your Git repository on-line so you can access it from anywhere, share it, collaborate and more.
+Throughout [Exercise 1](https://nerc-ceh.github.io/version_control/exercise1) your Git repository only existed locally to you inside your project folder.
+You will now learn about hosting it remotely on **Github**.
+Github is a service that allows you to host your Git repository on-line so you can access it from anywhere, share it, collaborate and more.
 We have a NERC-CEH organisation in Github that you can join and it will provide a private place for you to host your repositories.
 In this exercise you will:
   - register with Github
   - join the NERC-CEH organisation
   - create a repository in the NERC-CEH organisation